 In addition, in 2015, the OECD published its final series of Base Erosion and Profit Shifting ("BEPS") reports related to its attempt to coordinate multilateral action on international tax rules.
 The proposed actions include an examination of the definition of a "permanent establishment" and the rules for attributing profit to a permanent establishment.
 One of these reports covers "country-by-country" reporting, which calls for the provision, at a country-specific level, of information such as affiliate and non-affiliate revenues, profit or loss before tax, income taxes paid and accrued, capital, number of employees and tangible assets.
 It is expected that some countries, including some EU countries, would deem a failure to implement country-by-country reporting to be sufficient rationale to place another country on a "black-list", thus potentially restricting in some way business between the two countries.
-Bermuda has agreed to implement country-by-country reporting will require significant management time and resources.
-Although we believe Bermuda's agreement to implement country-by-country reporting will require significant management time and resources.
-Although we believe Bermuda's agreement to implement country-by-country reporting will require significant management time and resources.
+Bermuda has agreed to implement country-by-country reporting in 2016 for 2017 reporting.
+The implementation and ongoing requirements of country-by-country reporting will require significant management time and resources.
 Although we believe Bermuda's agreement to implement country-by-country reporting has reduced the likelihood that Bermuda would appear on a "black-list", some uncertainty remains.
 Any changes in the tax law of an OECD member state in response to the BEPS reports and recommendations could subject us to additional taxes.